pichillilorenzo/JavaScriptEnhancements/README.md

 It helps you to write your scripts more quickly with hints and completions.

-In the next updates I will add Ajax and the newest APIs of HTML5
+In the next updates I will add the newest APIs of HTML5

 <h2>Usage</h2>